diffhead/WeatherDashboard/README.md

 ### Application API reference

+## Cli

-## Cli - run ./dcli script with params:
+Run dcli script with the following params:

-1. weather-api-update - downloads weather records from api for active cities. !!API HAVE THE COUNT RESTRICTIONS!!
+1. **weather-api-update** - downloads weather records from api for active cities. !!API HAVE THE COUNT RESTRICTIONS!!
-2. weather-cities-export - exports countries and cities from the Modules\WeatherApi\worldcities.csv file
+2. **weather-cities-export** - exports countries and cities from the Modules\WeatherApi\worldcities.csv file
-3. cache-flush - flushes memcached cache, file cache and DB cache
+3. **cache-flush** - flushes memcached cache, file cache and DB cache

 ## Web - send request and get response
 !TODO